patsys/traefik-boshrelease/README.md

 **Update:**

 Since 2018-01-09, Let's Encrypt has shut down the TLS-SNI validation types for all new accounts.
-This temporarily compromises the (Automated Certificate Management (ACME) implementation of Træfik.
-The DNS validation method can be used instead.
+This temporarily compromises the Automated Certificate Management (ACME) implementation of Træfik.
+As a workaround, the DNS validation method can be used instead.

 See [original blog post](1) and [update post](2) for more details.